 2. Childrearing becomes easier on your child.

-Kinder and wiser we are, as parents, to teach good obedience from the outset.
+Kinder and wiser we are, as parents, to set boundaries from the outset.
 No big shock to the system.
 Your child will avoid feelings of betrayal because you won’t be changing the rules all of a sudden one day.
 Understanding expectations and limits from the beginning enables your child to have more confidence and trust in you as a parent.

 3. What is cute now, won’t be cute later.